Raz Olsher

 Raz Olsher is an English, London-based record producer, songwriter and composer.
-Olsher works out of Fossil Studios, which he founded in 2009 in Hackney Central, East London and has since worked with Gilles Peterson, Lemar, M. J. Cole, Krust, Sam Lee for his 2012 Mercury Prize nominated album A Ground of its Own, Ebe Oke for the album Valor (2011), Bishi, Nathaniel Rateliff, Zej, Lois Winstone and South Africa's Thandiswa Mazwai.
-In 2012, he topped the UK charts with Sam & The Womp - Bom Bom, exceeding one million sales worldwide.
+Olsher works out of Fossil Studios, which he founded in 2009 in Hackney Central, East London and has since worked with Gilles Peterson, Lemar, MJ Cole, Krust, Sam Lee for his 2012 Mercury Prize nominated album A Ground of Its Own, Ebe Oke for the album Valor (2011), Bishi, Nathaniel Rateliff, Zej, Lois Winstone and South Africa's Thandiswa Mazwai.
+In 2012, he topped the UK charts with "Bom Bom" by Sam and the Womp which he co-wrote and co-produced.
+The song exceeded one million sales worldwide.

-More recently, Olsher has been producing and writing with artists such as Shannon Saunders, Tara McDonald, Ayanna Witter-Johnson for her latest EP, Black Panther, Thabo and Lady Chann.
+More recently, Olsher has been producing and writing with artists such as Shannon Saunders, Tara McDonald, Ayanna Witter-Johnson for her latest EP Black Panther, Thabo and Lady Chann.